Last Updated on January 4, 2022

-When you are in the Advanced Search, enter your keywords like “winnebago” pick the option for “Sold listings” and go on the bottom of the page and hit the SEARCH there.
-There are other fields you can fill but more you fill out, less results will show.
-This will show you an idea how much similar models you want sell for.
+When you are in the Advanced Search, enter your keywords like “winnebago” pick the option for “Sold listings” and go on the bottom of the page, and hit the SEARCH there.
+There are other fields you can fill up, but the more you fill out, the fewer results will show.
+This will show you an idea of how much similar models sell in your area.

 Make your search effective

 You can use browser extensions just like CraigsHunter that will check Craigslist for your saved searches and notify you when there is a new related ad.
 You can use rvs.oodle.com a website that collects motorhome listings from dealers as well as from private sellers all over the web.

 In most cases, RVs have negotiable prices.
 This is because their price depends on several factors, such as the current market value of the RV.
 Moreover, it largely depends on the overall condition of the vehicle, and how much use it has gone through.
 Below are some helpful tips that you can use while negotiating with a seller to get a good price: